tlog-dev/tlog/README.md

 ```
 With traces you can measure timings such as how much each function elapsed, how much time has passed since one message to another.

 **Important thing you should remember: context Values are not passed through the network (http.Request.WithContext for example).
-You must pass traceID manually.
+You must pass `Span.ID` manually.
 Luckily it's just an int64.**

 Analysing and visualising tool is going to be later.